zlhshn/shopping-page/README.md

 ## How to use?

-🛒 You can add products on the new product page <br>
+🛒 Users can add products on the new product page <br>
-🛒 You can view the product on the product list page <br>
+🛒 Users can view the product on the product list page <br>
-🛒 You can click on the image of the product and edit it. <br>
+🛒 Users can click on the image of the product and edit it. <br>
-🛒 You can increase, decrease and delete the product card. <br>
+🛒 Users can increase, decrease and delete the product card. <br>

 ## Tech/framework/method used